Here’s interesting question from a reader named Jeff:

 Employer Contributions Don’t Count

 One thing to note here is that employer contributions do not count against your 401(k) contribution limit.
 So, if your employer has a matching program, you can contribute up to your 401k limit plus the employers’ matching amount.

 IRAs are Similar

-If you have an IRA, you’re also subject to contribution limits – $5,500 (or $6,500 for those 50 and older) in 2013 and 2014.
+If you have an IRA, you’re also subject to contribution limits that can change from year to year.
 If you contribute more, you have until April 15 to remedy the situation.
 According to Vanguard, you can simply withdraw the excess contributions and their earnings before tax-filing deadline.

 If You Have More to Contribute

-I suspect that part of the reason Jeff asked his question is that he has more than $17,500 he’d like to save for retirement in a given year than just the contribution limit.
-In this case, it’s best to have multiple retirement plans, but to follow the rules closely for each plan, though.
+I suspect part of the reason Jeff asked his question is that he would like to save more for retirement in a given year than just the contribution limit.
+In this case, it’s best to have multiple retirement plans.
+Be sure to follow the rules closely for each plan, though.